Navashakthi/Custom-ML-Model-and-Container-with-AWS-Sagemaker/README.md

 By following these steps, you can execute the entire CI/CD pipeline to automate the training and deployment of a CNN model using Amazon SageMaker with GitLab CI/CD.

+## Contributing

+Contributions are welcome!
+Please submit a pull request with any enhancements or bug fixes.

+## License

+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 2 License.
+See the [LICENSE](LICENSE) file for more information.